Knblitz/Knblitz/README.md

 <p align="center">
   A passionate and driven student in *IT Application Development*, specializing in bridging clean code with user-friendly design.
   <br>
-  Currently leveraging my skills in geospatial applications through an enriching internship at the *Singapore Land Authority (SLA)*.
+  Currently leveraging my skills in geospatial applications through an enriching internship at the <b>Singapore Land Authority (SLA)</b>.
 </p>

 ---